Enroll A Child

 As a parent, you recognize the potential of your child better than anyone.
 By giving them the opportunity to be part of Big Brothers Big Sisters, you’re starting them down a path to an even brighter, more promising future.

-Big Brothers Big Sisters of Utah offers a list of resources for families in Utah in need of
+Big Brothers Big Sisters of Utah offers volunteers for children in Utah along with a list of resources for families in need of

 assistance, advice, and family-friendly activity ideas.
 Click the button for more information.